andresdiazv/defect-reproducer-tool/README.md

 1. Load the extension in Chrome
 2. Open `test-console.html` in a new tab
 3. Start recording and click the test buttons
-4. Export the data to verify all console levels are captured
+4. Export the data to verify all console levels and network requests are captured

 ## Future Enhancements

-- Network request recording
-- User interaction tracking
+- User interaction tracking (clicks, form submissions)
 - Screenshot capture
 - Performance monitoring
 - Multiple export formats (HAR, ZIP)
+- Real-time streaming to external tools

 ## License